 In January 2017, PHMSA issued a final rule amending federal safety standards for hazardous liquid pipelines.
 The final rule is the latest step in a lengthy rulemaking process that began in 2010 with a request for comments and continued with publication of a rulemaking proposal in October 2015.
 The general effective date of this final rule is six months from publication in the Federal Register, but it is currently subject to further administrative review in connection with the transition of Presidential administrations and thus, implementation of this final rule remains uncertain.
 The final rule addresses several areas including reporting requirements for gravity and unregulated gathering lines, inspections after weather or climatic events, leak detection system requirements, revisions to repair criteria and other integrity management revisions.
 In addition, PHMSA issued regulations on January 23, 2017, on operator qualification, cost recovery, accident and incident notification and other pipeline safety changes that are now effective.
 These regulations are also subject, however, to potential further review in connection with the transition of Presidential administrations.
-A final rulemaking is expected in 2019.
-Historically, our pipeline safety costs have not had a material adverse effect on our business or results of operations but there is no assurance that such costs will not be material in the future, whether due to elimination of the rural gathering exemption or otherwise due to changes in pipeline safety laws and regulations.
+The safety and hazardous liquid pipelines rule discussed above, submitted to the Federal Register by PHMSA in October 2019, extended leak detection requirements to all non-gathering hazardous liquid pipelines and requires operators to inspect affected pipelines following extreme weather events or natural disasters to address any resulting damage.
+This rule will also take effect on July 1, 2020.
+In addition, the enhanced emergency procedures rule also mentioned above focuses on increased emergency safety measures.
+In particular, this rule increases the authority of PHMSA to issue an emergency order that addresses unsafe conditions or hazards that pose an imminent threat to pipeline safety.
+Unlike the other two rules submitted in October 2019, this rule took effect on December 2, 2019.
+Historically, our pipeline safety costs have not had a mater